Oxford Square Capital Corp (OXSQ) Shares Decline Despite Market Challenges

-The stock of Oxford Square Capital Corp (NASDAQ: OXSQ) has decreased by -1.42% when compared to last closing price of $1.76.Despite this, the company has seen a loss of -16.18% in its stock price over the last five trading days. seekingalpha.com reported 2025-09-24 that BDCs have already experienced a notable correction.
+Oxford Square Capital Corp (NASDAQ: OXSQ)’s stock price has gone decline by -0.02% in comparison to its previous close of $1.59, however, the company has experienced a -4.81% decrease in its stock price over the last five trading days. seekingalpha.com reported 2025-09-24 that BDCs have already experienced a notable correction.
 The sector median P/NAV metric indicates ~12% discount to NAV.
 Many players are priced even below that.

 Is It Worth Investing in Oxford Square Capital Corp (NASDAQ: OXSQ) Right Now?